 I really didn’t know how to handle it, as I was a novice free-lance writer at the time.
 I thought I had to respond to this nasty commenter.
 I responded in a very polite manner.
 And now I regret that I did.
-I felt more angry at myself for responding to this troll than I did at the nasty comment itself.
+I felt angrier at myself for responding to this troll than I was at the nasty comment itself.
 Lesson learned: I now know I do not have to respond to nasty rude commenters.
 They don’t deserve my time or attention.

 Learn from my mistakes.
 Do not give these internet trolls that kind of power.
 Or any kind of power for that matter.There is nothing wrong with disagreeing with something someone has written; or having an opposing viewpoint.

 However, there is a way to approach it.
 You do not just start attacking the person and bombarding them with nasty rude comments.